How to Get Started Memory Keeping (even if you've never done anything with your photos)

 We let photos pile up on our old phones and computers without ever doing anything with them.

-We put off these memory-keeping projects because the sheer volume of digital photos we’ve accumulated is too overwhelming to tackle.
+We put off memory-keeping because the sheer volume of digital photos we’ve accumulated is too overwhelming to tackle.

-I’ve been there, and in many ways I’m still there!
-This is a work in progress for all of us, I promise.
+I’ve been there.
+This is a challenge for all of us, I promise.

-In this post, I’m sharing my thoughts on how to get started memory-keeping.
+In this post, I’m sharing my thoughts on how to get started memory-keeping in a simple, modern, and relevant way.

 My approach may be a little different from what comes to mind when you think of “memory-keeping.”